 We have run two treatments.
-In Treatment I the price adjusts to the order flow in such a way that subjects should simply follow their own private information.
-In Treatment II, because of event uncertainty, the price does not fully reflect the information contained in the order flow and, as a result, it is sometimes rational for subjects to neglect the private information and imitate the predecessors.
+In Treatment I, the price adjusts to the order flow in such a way that subjects should simply follow their own private information.
+In Treatment II, where the price adjustment rule is consistent with the presence of event uncertainty, it is sometimes rational for subjects to neglect their private information and imitate the predecessors.
 This is the first study where herding in financial markets with event uncertainty is tested in the laboratory.

 In the first treatment, with no event uncertainty, agents rarely herded, which is consistent with the theory.
 At the same time, two anomalies emerged.
-First, subjects had a tendency to go against the market (contrarian behavior) which the theory does not predict.
+First, subjects had a tendency to go against the market (contrarian behavior).
 Second, they sometimes preferred to abstain from trading although they had an informational advantage over the market maker.
 The results of this first treatment are in line with previous experimental evidence on student subjects.